aguirluis/github-slideshow/_posts/0000-01-02-aguirluis.md

 ---
 layout: slide
-title: "Welcome to our aguilu's slide!"
+title: "Welcome to aguilu's slide!"
 ---
-Welcome to My Awesome Slide
+Welcome to My Awesome Slide!!
 Use the left arrow to go back!